wk23aau/gstyle/README.md

 ## Authentication & User Roles
 *   **Email/Password & Sign in with Google** as described.
 *   **Email Verification**: Users signing up with email/password must verify their email address via a link sent to them before they can log in.
 *   **Password Reset**: Users can request a password reset link to their verified email.
+This flow also allows users who initially signed up with Google to set a local password if they wish.
 *   **User Roles**: Admin role assigned based on \`ADMIN_EMAIL\`.
 *   **Session Persistence**: User login state is persisted in \`localStorage\`.
 *   **Security**: Hashed passwords and internal tokens are not exposed in API response payloads.
+User objects sent to the client include a `hasLocalPassword` flag to indicate if a password is set for the account.

 ## Google Analytics
 (Description remains the same, refer to `GAsetup.md`)